altinokdarici/bxn/README.md

 #### Routes Directory Selection

-The `bxn http start` command selects the routes directory based on the `--watch` flag:
+The `bxn start` command selects the routes directory based on the `--watch` flag:
 - **With `--watch`**: Uses `./src/routes` (development with TypeScript source)
 - **Without `--watch`**: Uses `./lib/routes` (production with compiled JavaScript)
 - **With `--routes`**: Uses the specified path (explicit override)